swina/nuxpresso-docs/src/moka/block-editor.md

 Clicking on a container/block the border will stay visible, indicating that that block is a current selected one.

+### Tip

+> Sometimes elements overlaps so the floating bar icons are not cliccable
+> Use the toolbar or the keyboard shortcuts

 When you have a selected element you also have:
 - a floating bar showing at the top left corner of the element itself